KEggensperger/keggensperger.github.io/_teaching/2023-winter-seminar.md

 How the seminar will look like?
 ======

 We will meet each week (with a few exceptions).
-In each meeting, we will have presentations and discussions.
-The specifics will be provided here shortly.
+In the first two weeks, we will start with introductory lectures on automated machine learning, empirical experimentation and how to critically review and present research papers.
+After that, each week, we will have presentations, followed by discussions.